Raavgo/file_access_api/README.md

 GET /rest/api/v1/file

 ### File-Deletion:
 DELETE /rest/api/v1/file

-For more detailed informations look at Swagger file.
+For more detailed informations look at the README.md in the source folder.